 Harlem GlobetrotterTo escape the success of “Harlem Shake,” producer Baauer traveled to the ends of the earth in search of sounds forgotten in the digital age.

-The quest is as contemporary as they come: Find something that doesn’t exist on the Internet.
+The quest to find something new is as contemporary as they come, but it’s also a difficult one.
 Have an idea for Cheetos-based art?
-Already a Tumblr page.
-Want to see what happens when you connect hundreds of 9-volt batteries?
-Check YouTube, dude.
+There’s already a Tumblr page for that.
+Want to see what happens when you connect hundreds of nine-volt batteries together?
+See YouTube.
 Need some really crazy sounds to put into Ableton Live for your latest remix?
-There’s plenty of that.
+There are plenty of websites for doing that.

-“Did this come from a lack of sounds?
-No, I wouldn’t agree with that at all,” Baauer says from his temporary headquarters in Los Angeles.
-Harry Bauer Rodrigues still claims Brooklyn as home base but is out on the left coast to be closer to the musicians he’s working with for his yet-untitled debut album.
-“When I was on the Internet looking for shit, you can find anything—anything you want.
-I wanted to find something that I couldn’t find on the Internet, which is hard.”
+“This didn’t come from a lack of sounds – not at all,” says Baauer from Los Angeles, where he has set up a second home away from his usual stomping ground of Brooklyn to be closer to the musicians he’s working with for his yet-to-be-titled debut album.
+“You can find anything you want online.
+But I wanted to find something that you can’t find on the internet, which is hard.”

-From Japan’s ancient Imperial courts to visits with desert tribes on the outskirts of Dubai, Baauer scoured the countrysides for unique sounds to inform his tracks.
-He recorded bubbling sulfur deposits and the swooshing of falcons on the fly, as well as rare traditional instruments made from the most surprising materials.
+From Japan’s ancient Imperial courts to visits with desert tribes on the outskirts of Dubai, Baauer scoured the countryside for unique sounds to inform his tracks.
+He recorded bubbling sulphur deposits and the swooshing of falcons on the fly, as well as rare traditional instruments made from unusual raw materials.

-Baauer’s productions are recognizable by the bass and the build he layers into every track.
-“Higher,” his Jay-Z-sampling co-production with Just Blaze, ascends up M.C.
-Escher–like stairs at a dizzying pace before letting the bottom drop out in one of those moments that keeps electronic music alive and vibrant.
+Baauer’s productions are recognisable by the bass and build he layers into each track.
+Higher, his Jay-Z-sampling collaboration with New Jersey hip-hop producer Just Blaze, ascends at a dizzying pace before the bottom drops right out, reminding you of the vibrant and very alive nature of modern electronic music.

-“It’s a fun little game to make a song only out of these sounds that I got, and I’ve already ended up making three or four,” he says.
-“I’m using them in other productions, remixes and other stuff.
-It’s just an amazing palette.
-Like a painter who got a whole new set of colors after using the same ones for years and years.”
+“It’s a fun little game to make songs only out of these sounds, and I’ve already ended up making three or four,” he says.
+“I’m using them in other productions, remixes and stuff.
+They’ve made an amazing palette.
+I’m like a painter who got a whole new set of colours after using the same ones for years.”